slatedocs/slate/source/index.html.md

 **_3. Amount and Payment Method Customization_**

 You can customize the amount to be billed to your users whether they have to pay a fix amount (closed amount) or any amount (open amount).
 We provide Bank Transfers, Credit Card, Debit Card, and QR code payment methods that you can also enable/disable at any time.
+Please refer to our [FAQ page](https://docs.oyindonesia.com/#faqs) below for more information regarding closed and open amounts.

 **_4. Hide Specific Payment Checkout Pages_**